Premium Tours and Experiences in Waitomo

 9. Tackle the Multi-day Cycling Experience the Timber Trail

 Finally, active travellers making their way in or out of Waitomo should seriously consider cycling one of the top bike trails in the country.
 The Timber Trail is a two to three-day trail in the natural haven of the Pureora Forest Park famous for its logging history, now a protected area where native trees and birdlife thrive.
 Experience the longest swingbridge in New Zealand and historic logging tramways among remote wilderness.
 In the centre of the trail is the Timber Trail Lodge providing upmarket guest rooms and bike, meal, and transport packages to organise the experience with ease.
+Learn more about Timber Trail Lodge on Viator and Tripadvisor.

 Location: Shuttles to the trail depart from 26 Ongarue–Waimiha Road, 80km (50 miles) from Waitomo Village.